Northsec Hackademy

 user=postgres&password=Let%26me%3Din&query=SELECT * from flag.flag_25bb3839f80731bb

 In last year CTF, the flag was in a flag.txt located at the root folder so we lucked out getting it.
 This year this was fixed so I had to use remote command injection (reverse shell would have been even better!).
-It’s well explained here and it work well even if the syntax is kinda weird (maybe disable this on your production server?):
+It’s well explained here and it work well even if the syntax is kinda weird (maybe disable this on your production server?).
+But instead of logging in the database you use the query to create the table, copy your command and execute them.
+You can use those as query to execute command on the server: